MARIA CONSTANZA MESA

 Shahien Taj OBE is of Pakistani heritage, born and raised in Wales.
 Shahien has experience of working in the private, public and charity sector.
 She has a background in community development and action research projects, Race Equality & Social Justice with a specialist knowledge around the socio-cultural pressures and conflicts faced by victims of domestic violence, forced marriage and so-called ‘honour’ related abuse and violence.
 Shahien has been with Women Connect First since April this year and works part-time as a Community Engagement officer with the ReAD –Hate Crime Project

 Project Co-ordinator for World Café on wheels

-Kasia if from Polish Background and is the project Co-ordinator for World Café on wheels.
+Natalie is the café coordinator for World Café on wheels.
 This project is funded by the Welsh government and is to provide free healthy and nutritious meals daily to the most vulnerable people affected by COVID-19 in the BAME community.
-She joined Women Connect First in October 2020.
-She has a strong background in Landscape Architecture, Hospitality & Research analysis.
-She was also a PA at Welsh Refugee council for 2 years.
+She joined Women Connect First in July 2021.
+She has a strong background in Hospitality & teaching.

 Admin & Finance Assistant